 If we want to analyze only a specific folder, for example, we want only to apply changes to a library located in the folder

 cat compile_command.json | jq -c '[. | select(.file | contains("libfoo"))]' > /tmp/compile_command.json

-compile_command.json database to, so being able to edit it efficiently is a must when using both analyzers.
+compile_command.json database too, so being able to edit it efficiently is a must when using both analyzers.

 I’ve decided that I wanted to use clang-tidy from the command line because it makes it trivial to automate tasks.
 Nevertheless, integrating it with the IDE has the advantage that it can make some interactive tasks easier.
 Nevertheless, I prefer to run the analysis from the command line, as it is generally an intensive task, and in the meantime, I would like to use the IDE for something else.

-The great thing about QtCreator (I do not know about other IDE), is that it makes it possible to import the
+The great thing about QtCreator is that it makes it possible to import the

 .yml file generated with